USEPA/SERTO/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate.
+Please make sure to update unit and tests as appropriate.

 ## Acknowledgements